WhaleOTE/RealmEye-Character-Delogger/README.md

     1. Sends a login POST request to RealmEye
     2. Logs the session cookie that is provided when you login to RealmEye
-    3. Sends a delete character POST request to RealmEye using the session cookie.
+    3. Sends a delete character POST request to RealmEye using the session cookie
     4. Repeats every minute for 60 iterations (1 hour)
     5. Sends a logout POST request to RealmEye using your current session cookie for verification
-    6. Sends another login POST request to RealmEye and repeats.
+    6. Sends another login POST request to RealmEye and repeats

 Want to keep your RealmEye page fully public, but don't want your characters and fame history to update?